elkhvn/game-hub/README.md

 - **React Library**: A JavaScript library for building user interfaces.
 - **Chakra UI**: A simple, modular, and accessible component library for React.
 - **Axios**: A promise-based HTTP client for the browser and Node.js.
+- **Vercel**: A platform for deploying and hosting web applications.

 ## Getting Started